 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Paying the IRS is never fun.
-But, if you do it right, it presents a fantastic opportunity to earn points and miles by paying taxes with a credit card.
+But, if you must, it presents a fantastic opportunity to earn points and miles by paying taxes with a credit card.

-Most Americans only deal with paying taxes once per year on April 15th.
-However, self-employed and contract workers generally make estimated quarterly tax payments throughout the year.
-And the next payment for these taxpayers is coming up on January 15, 2021.
+Most Americans only deal with paying taxes once per year on April 15.
+However, self-employed and contract workers generally need to make estimated quarterly tax payments throughout the year.
+The next payment for these taxpayers is coming up on September 15, 2021.

 In this post, we’ll cover everything you need to know about paying taxes with a credit card so you can build up those points balances.